SJSU272Lab/SmartIDE/README.md

 ```

-Those two examples are very common problems even for experienced programmers.
+Those two stories are very common problems even for both new and experienced programmers.
 The first one is that we simply do not understand error messages.
-The latter one is not know the laguage very well.
-In old fashion, both demonstrate one common thing: Open browser and google it!
-Creating a SMART IDE would improve our productivity and make the lives earsier for other software developers as well.
+The latter one is not knowing the laguage very well.
+In old fashion, both users would do one common thing: Open browser and google it!
+Creating a SMART IDE would improve our productivity and also make the lives earsier for other software developers.